Methodology

 Time series

-These participation in education, training and not in education, employment or training (NEET statistics) were previously published on GOV.UK.
+These participation in education, training and not in education, employment or training (NEET statistics) were previously published on GOV.UK (opens in a new tab).

 Due to the changes listed below and also internal data processing changes, a time series back to 2019 is included in this release.